elixir-luxembourg/data-ingestion-practical/README.md

 ## Requirements

 Participants are required to have running instance of Linux command line with basic user rights.
-You can follow instructions for installation of Virtual Box available in the instructions for our session on reproducible analyses:
+You can follow instructions for the installation of Virtual Box available in the learning material of our session on reproducible analyses:

 https://git-r3lab.uni.lu/R3/school/snakemake-tutorial/-/blob/master/virtualbox.md

 ## Exercise 1: Verify you are allowed to process the data

-Process of data download is considered a **processing** under GDPR.
-If you download the data without satisfying all requirements on legal data handling, your act will be classified as data breach which can result in fines and penalties if not reported to DPO/NDPA in time.
+Data download is considered a **processing** under the GDPR.
+If you download the data without satisfying all legal requirements, your act will be classified as data breach which can result in fines and penalties if not reported to DPO/NDPA in time.

-* For this practical, lets just be assured by the lecturer that the data you are downloading are not of sensitive nature.
+* For this practical, lets just be assured by the lecturer that the data you are downloading are not sensitive.

 ## Exercise 2: Ingestion folder